Explore. Experience. Have Fun. It's the Mother Lode

 There are numerous benefits to being a volunteer: you will receive training, enjoy a complimentary museum membership, and receive 10% off gift shop merchandise.
 Volunteering at the museum is a great way to meet new people, share your talents and engage your community in understanding the gold country history of Angels Camp and the Mother Lode region.

 We are looking for dedicated and enthusiastic volunteers in the following areas:

-· docents to help lead school and public tours at the museum and conduct outreach
+- docents to lead school and public tours at the museum

 Learn more about how you can join our motivated team and take pride in being part of a vibrant organization.

 (209) 736-2963 | firstname.lastname@example.org

 Rebecca McCurdy, Museum Clerk

 Marsha Redding, Museum Clerk